 Logistic regression; Hastie, Tibshirani, and Friedman (2009, 119)

-Do I thing writing on a napkin puts it in the world more than the many copies printed in PDFs, textbooks, websites and online videos?
+Do I think tracing it ontp a napkin puts it in the world more than the many copies printed in PDFs, textbooks, websites and online videos?
 Or that it puts it in me?
-Do I will its existence by learning it?
+Do I mobilise it by t it?

-In scope, the expression matches Donna Haraway’s marvelous integral equation for a post-hummus grounded life in Terrapolis Haraway (2016).
+In scope, the expression matches Donna Haraway’s marvelous integral equation for a post-hummus life in Terrapolis, a speculative ‘fictional n-dimensional niche-space for multispecies becoming with’ Haraway (2016, 10-11).
 In isolation, the proposition, refractory and opaque as it may seem, is a strange mixture of vast emptiness – the long distances the flight covers without my noticing – and densely woven differences, forces, relations, practices and associations – the crowded cabin.
 There’s so much compacted and implicit in this expression, the archetypal classifier known as logistic regression.
 It compresses so much in its indices, its X and x-es, and the elementary operations of adding and dividing.
-It runs through machine learning, from Facebook to self-driving cars, from biomedical statistics to Tiktok.
+It runs through machine learning, from Facebook to self-driving cars, from biomedical statistics to Tiktok, from recommendation engines to border security, classifying wherever it goes.

 The proposition says something like: things in the world can be sorted into K classes, perhaps even just two classes, like the passengers sitting fore and aft on this flight, or people who live and people who die.
 The degree of belief (a.k.a probability) that a thing, a passenger, sits in a particular class depends on all the data relating to that thing, x.
-The dependency can be written as a fraction: one over the sum of values of data, a sum weighted by the unobtrusive parameters β, themselves βthe object of extensive tuning during the ‘learning’ or ‘training’ phases of machine learning.
+The dependency can be written as a fraction: one over the sum of values of data, a sum weighted by the unobtrusive parameters β.
+The values of β are the object of extensive tuning during the ‘learning’ or ‘training’ phases of machine learning.
+They are control surfaces.
+Their alignment and position channels movement through the model.

 Sunlight floods through the window as the take-off clears the low cloud over Manchester.
 From up high, the traffic beetling on the motorways, the rivers and wooded streams, sheep stood in marshy fields, the warehouses and distribution centres clustering near motorway exits, shopping malls and leisure complexes on urban peripheries, and the winding rows of houses, spread out like an actor-network quilt.

 Is the equation a landscape painting, a view from on high?
 Is it a flight path, a trail of condensed vapour?
 Machine learning keeps opening up new destinations, like a low-cost airline that crams millions of passengers on flights to a thousand hitherto far-flung resorts.
-Or is it, as William James James (1935) might see it, a form of experience like the security lanes at Terminal 1 Manchester Airport, a path trodden by millions, including people like me, carried along by their susceptibilities to the dazzle of a takeoff.
+Or is it, as William James (1935) might see it, a form of experience like the security lanes at Terminal 1 Manchester Airport, a path trodden by millions, including people like me, carried along by their susceptibilities to the dazzle of a takeoff.
 We wind through it, subscripted, superscripted and supervised, passing through gates such as the ‘bias’ β0, feeling the weights of the model parameters β, pulled apart by the exponential function, and lined up again by the summing operator σ, the operator those nod says ‘yes, go through’, or ‘no, stand here.’
+Is it a full body scanner in which we stand with arms raised Benjamin (2019), Amoore (2020)?